section-engineering-education/engineering-education/content/articles/building-a-checkout-form-with-stripe-elements/index.md

 ![Target framework](/engineering-education/building-a-checkout-form-with-stripe-elements/framework.png)

-When we debug our application on a web browser, it will appear as seen in figure below.
+When we debug our application on a web browser, it will appear as seen in figure below:

 ![App appearance](/engineering-education/building-a-checkout-form-with-stripe-elements/appearance.png)

-### Adding a stripe elements to our checkout form in our blazor application
+### Adding stripe elements to our checkout form in our blazor application
-In our application that we have just created, we can count, fetch data but we cannot monetize it.
-This is where stripe elements comes in.
+In our application that we have just created, we can count and fetch data but we cannot monetize it.
+This is where stripe elements come in.
 We will be using stripe to get paid in our application.

 The first thing we need to create is our payment page.
 To do this, we will add a page in our pages folder and name it `PaymentPage.razor`, which will contain the following code: